Internal Audit Manager Jobs in USA with Visa Sponsorship

 Does Internal Audit Manager qualify as a specialty occupation for H-1B purposes?

 Yes, Internal Audit Manager is well-established as a specialty occupation.
-USCIS has consistently approved H-1B petitions for this role when the employer demonstrates that a bachelor's degree in accounting, finance, or a related field is a standard and normal requirement for entry into the position.
+USCIS has consistently approved H-1B visa petitions for this role when the employer demonstrates that a bachelor's degree in accounting, finance, or a related field is a standard and normal requirement for entry into the position.
 A job description that requires theoretical and practical application of audit methodology strengthens the case considerably.

 Which employers are most likely to sponsor an Internal Audit Manager on an H-1B?